ruiyuanxu/mizumoto.ml/MITchallenge/Index.md

     - [Access Course Video for FREE (youtube)](https://www.youtube.com/playlist?list=PL221E2BBF13BECF6C)
     - [MIT OCW-SC version (2011 fall) Homepage](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/)

 > Phase 1 starts from May 16th 2020.
-When any one of these courses gets completed the next phase will begin but the original phase won't go to an end unless all the 4 courses git completed.
+When any one of these courses gets completed the next phase will begin but the original phase won't go to an end unless all the 4 courses were completed.

 > This phase is expected to be completed in 4-5 weeks.